githeshuai/sg_software/README.md

 This plugin is supported for all browsers the Shotgun supports.
 The detailed list is [here](https://support.shotgunsoftware.com/entries/23533197), but most versions of Safari, Chrome, and Firefox should work.

+Note: Chrome does not support CentOS 6, and there are solutions for getting it working that use an alternate libc, which will crash the plugin.
+A working Chrome RPM can be found [here](http://people.centos.org/hughesjr/chromium/6/x86_64/RPMS).
+See [issue #7](https://github.com/shotgunsoftware/browser-plugin/issues/7) for the gory details.

 ## Supported Platforms

 This plugin is supported on OSX (10.6+), Windows (XP+), and Linux.